fabianorodrigo/fabianorodrigo/CV.md

 Jan 2001 - Feb 2002

 <samp>Analysis and development of web applications that, among other features, allowed the registration of fund and equity investment operations, adherence to private pension plans, comparison of interest rates on loans with different financial institutions and monitoring of market information.
 The development was performed using ASP, Visual Basic, VBScript, JavaScript, SQL Server, among others.</samp>

+# Web3 Courses

+### DeFi
+Central Bank of Brazil| Jul 2022 - Nov 2022 (40h)

+<samp>This course included a hackathon where our team developed a Decentralized Identity Solution based on Non-Tradable Tokens Standard (ERC-4671) and Metamask snaps.
+I particularly was in charge of smart contracts development.</samp>

+### NFT
+Udemy - Clarian North | May 2022 - Jun 2022 (24h)

 # Education